ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 ## References

+1. <a id="ballard1999vq">Ballard, D.H.</a>, 1999.
+An introduction to natural computation.
+MIT press.
 1. <a id="chen2020pixels">Chen, M., Radford, A., Child, R., Wu, J., Jun, H., Luan, D. and Sutskever, I.</a>, 2020, November.
 Generative pretraining from pixels.
 In International Conference on Machine Learning (pp. 1691-1703).
 PMLR.
 1. <a id="child2019sparse">Child, R., Gray, S., Radford, A. and Sutskever, I.</a>, 2019.
 Generating long sequences with sparse transformers. arXiv preprint arXiv:1904.10509.
 1. <a id="dosovitskiy2020vit">Dosovitskiy, A., Beyer, L., Kolesnikov, A., Weissenborn, D., Zhai, X., Unterthiner, T., Dehghani, M., Minderer, M., Heigold, G., Gelly, S. and Uszkoreit, J.</a>, 2020.
 An image is worth 16x16 words: Transformers for image recognition at scale. arXiv preprint arXiv:2010.11929.